King’s Day in Amsterdam

 Get on the Amsterdam canals

 Next, a boat ride of course.
-Book a boat in advance and enjoy King’s Day in Amsterdam from the canals.
+Book a boat well in advance and enjoy King’s Day in Amsterdam from the canals.
 This is always the best way to enjoy the city.
 Boats won’t be available to hop on, but perhaps you’ll find some friendly strangers who want to party with you.
 Book in advance if you know you’ll be in the city.
-Most boat rentals last a few hours and are all-you-can-drink or BYOB, with hopping on points by the Central station and other destinations in the city.
+Most boat rentals last a few hours (1.5 and 3 hours are common durations) and are all-you-can-drink or BYOB, with hopping on points by the Central station and other destinations in the city.
 There are thousands of boats on the canals and sometimes you can barely see the water.
 This happens rain or shine, as with everything in Amsterdam.

 All throughout the street you’ll find formal and informal street parties from noon to 8 pm.
 Most simply move from the streets indoors after 8.
 For the formal parties there are often barriers to enter, due to lots of mayhem in the past.
 The most popular are on Westerstraat, Reguliersdwarstraat, the Amstel and Rembrantplein.
 They are easy to enter, sometimes you just need to wait a while.
 The parties happen in almost all the major squares across the city.
-But it’s also fun to make your own party – just remember don’t pee in the street and don’t carry too much alcohol with you – you can get fined for both.
+But it’s also fun to make your own party – just remember don’t pee in the street and don’t carry too much alcohol with you – you can get fined for both, and in 2026, they will be cracking down harder to keep the streets safe for all.